National Minimum Standards For Fostering Services

 The panel members should include:

-• The register provider, director or an elected member in a local authority
+- The registered provider, director, or an elected member in a local authority

 The panel can’t carry out any business unless at least 5 of its members are present including: